How much do treatments cost?

 What are the qualifications of an acupuncturist?

 Every licensed acupuncturist holds (at least) a master's degree from an accredited school of acupuncture.
 In addition, every acupuncturist must go through a rigorous screening and board examination(s) in each state they want to practice.
 In some instances, acupuncturists hold other licenses, hold doctorate degrees and/or may be certified through the national governing body of acupuncture.
 You can always verify an acupuncturist's license on the state acupuncture board website or ask to see it (it should be posted in a conspicuous place).
-Zelina Medina is licensed by the California Acupuncture Board.
+Dr. Zelina Medina is licensed by the California Acupuncture Board and received her Doctorate in Acupuncture and Traditional Chinese Medicine.

 What forms of payment do you accept?